 - The specific problem concerning SINGA’s growth that Nathanael is considering regarding growth

-It will be about 10-15 pages and include Appendices as well.
-Then, with teammates, you’ll do research on the challenge and potential solutions and create a presentation of that solution.
+It will be about 10-15 pages and include appendices.
+With teammates, participants will perform research on the challenge and potential solutions and create a presentation of that solution.

 How long is the competition?
 What are the important dates?